inbo/tutorials/content/tutorials/development_containers/index.md

 The next best alternative would be mounting the `~/.ssh` folder from the host to the container via `-v`.

+You can finde some more options [on the `containbo` repository](https://github.com/inbo/containbo).

 <a id="sec-commands"></a>
 # Useful Commands

-We have briefly seen `docker --version`, `docker build`, `docker run`, and there are certainly more settings and tweaks on these commands to learn about.
+You will certainly encounter `docker --version`, `docker run`, and `docker build` in this series of tutorials, and there are certainly more settings and tweaks on these commands to learn about.

 There are other Docker commands which might help you out of a temporary misery.